 Your pregnancy may also be dated by ultrasound measurement if an LMP formula was not appropriate for your pregnancy for any reason.
-LMP formulas are not suitable in a number of situations including the following: LMP is not known or is not certain, birth control pills were taken in the two months before LMP, the menstrual cycle is irregular, you are carrying multiples (twins or more).
+LMP formulas are not suitable in several situations including the following: LMP is not known or is not certain, birth control pills were taken in the two months before LMP, the menstrual cycle is irregular, you are carrying multiples (twins or more).

-Although age of pregnancy based on ultrasound measurements is more accurate than age of pregnancy based on LMP, both are estimates and not definitive statements.
+Although the age of pregnancy based on ultrasound measurements is more accurate than the age of pregnancy based on LMP, both are estimates and not definitive statements.

 Other Methods of Pregnancy Dating

-Other, less important methods (used by health professionals) for assessing age of pregnancy include measurement of fundal height (size of mother's belly), age of baby's first heart- beat, and time when mom first feels baby's movement.
+Other, less important methods (used by health professionals) for assessing the age of pregnancy include measurement of fundal height (size of mother's belly), the age of baby's first heartbeat, and time when mom first feels baby's movement.

-Our calculator strives for the highest accuracy, but your pregnancy progress may differ from the calculator's results for a number of reasons including possible miscalculation; errors in input data; individual variations in timing of ovulation and/or conception.
+Our calculator strives for the highest accuracy, but your pregnancy progress may differ from the calculator's results for several reasons including possible miscalculation; errors in input data; individual variations in the timing of ovulation, and/or conception.

 The information provided regarding pregnancy progress and fetal development is a guide through the weeks.
 It is not specific information for a specific individual but serves as a general guide only.
-In addition, each pregnancy differs, so any dates, weights and lengths should be considered general information for interest only.
+As each pregnancy differs, any dates, weights, and lengths should be considered general information for interest only.

-Our guides through the weeks use both standard and metric units of measure including pounds and kilograms.
+Our week-by-week guides use both standard and metric units of measure including pounds and kilograms.